rule

 Chapter 18: Lord Vâmanadeva, the Dwarf Incarnation

-(29) S'rî Bali said: 'May You be welcome, my obeisances unto You o brahmin, what can we do for You; I think You are, o noble one, the direct personification of the austerity of the brahmin seers.
-(30) Because Your lordship today has arrived at our residence, are all our forefathers satisfied, is the whole family purified and is this sacrifice we are performing now complete!
-(31) Today, o brahmin son, are my fires of sacrifice properly served according the principles; by the water that washed from Your lotus feet has the earth been cleansed of all sins and, oh Lord, has she as well by the touch of Your small feet been sanctified.
-(32) Whatever it is that You desire, o brahmacârî, You may take from me; be it a cow, gold, a furnished residence, palatable food and drink or else a brahmin's daughter, prospering villages, horses, elephants or chariots, o best of the worshipable; as far as I am concerned may You have whatever You wish for.'
+(29) S'rî Bali said: 'We welcome You.
+My obeisances unto You, oh brahmin.
+What can we do for You?
+Oh noble soul, in my opinion You are the austerity of the brahmin seers in person.
+(30) The arrival of Your lordship today at our residence, satisfies all our forefathers, it purifies the entire family and completes the sacrifice we are performing now!
+(31) Today, oh brahmin son, my fires of sacrifice are properly served according to the injunctions.
+Oh, by the water that washed from Your lotus feet all my sins are destroyed and by Your small feet the earth is purified.
+(32) Whatever it is that You desire, oh brahmacârî, You may take from me, be it a cow, gold, a furnished residence, palatable food and drink or else a brahmin's daughter, prospering villages, horses, elephants or chariots, oh best of the worshipable souls.
+As far as I am concerned, You may have whatever You wish.'

 next